cleverage/CleverAgeSyliusColissimoPlugin/README.md

 **Update shipping and order resources config**

-Next you need to tell Sylius that you will use your own extended resources:
+Next you need to tell Sylius that you will use your own extended resources :

 ```yaml
 # config/packages/_sylius.yaml